This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 - Valerian is known for its sedative properties, which can be a great alternative to doggie tranquilizers.

-Cat and Dog tinctures with multiple herbs
+Cat and Dog tinctures with multiple herbs for specific conditions

 - Dog Cough remedy herbal medicine for a dog cough.